Chef Quits Over Vegan Menu At Prince William’s Earthshot Prize Ceremony

 3 Minutes Read

 Photo shows Prince William speaking at a previous Earthshot Prize event.
-This year's Earthshot Prize banquet menu will be vegan The banquet's menu is vegan to reflect the sustainability mission of the award, which Prince William co-founded in 2020 - Media Credit: Abaca Press / Alamy Stock
+This year's Earthshot Prize banquet menu will be vegan The banquet's menu is meat-free to reflect the sustainability mission of the award, which Prince William co-founded in 2020 - Media Credit: Abaca Press / Alamy Stock

-Saulo Jennings, a Brazilian chef and restaurateur, has left his role curating the Earthshot Prize banquet in Rio de Janeiro after being asked to prepare an entirely vegan menu.
+Saulo Jennings, a Brazilian chef and restaurateur, left his role curating the Earthshot Prize banquet in Rio de Janeiro after being asked to prepare an entirely vegan menu.

 Read more: Brazil Makes History With Partial Ban On Live Animal Testing For Cosmetics